Top Ways to Manage Nail Side Effects of Taxotere

 - Numbness in the fingers and toes

-We have experience representing injured victims who have been harmed by dangerous pharmaceutical drugs.
+We have experience representing injured victims from all across the United States who have been harmed by dangerous pharmaceutical drugs.
 We may be able to help you get the compensation you may be owed from the manufacturer of Taxotere.
 They had an obligation to inform you, by way of your physician, of the drug’s debilitating side effects, and they didn’t.
 Because of their negligence, they may be liable for compensating you.